 What is the tax expenditure budget?

-It displays the estimated revenue losses from special exclusions, exemptions, deductions, credits, deferrals, and preferential tax rates in federal income tax law.
+The tax expenditure budget displays the estimated revenue losses from special exclusions, exemptions, deductions, credits, deferrals, and preferential tax rates in federal income tax law.

-Like mandatory programs (or entitlements) on the spending side of the budget, most tax expenditures do not go through a direct appropriations process each year and are available with no budget ceiling to all who qualify.
+Like most mandatory programs (or entitlements) on the spending side of the budget, most tax expenditures do not go through a direct appropriation process each year and are available with no budget ceiling to all who qualify.
 Expenditure costs change with the growth of the economy, changes in the quantities and prices of subsidized activities, and—for some provisions—changes in marginal tax rates applied to individual and corporate income.
 For example, the cost of the mortgage interest deduction varies with the volume of home mortgage debt outstanding, the level of interest rates, and marginal tax rates applied to the taxable income of borrowers.

 Burman, Leonard E., and Marvin Phaup.
 2011.
 “Tax Expenditures, the Size and Efficiency of Government, and Implications for Budget Reform.”
 Working Paper 17268.
 Cambridge, MA: National Bureau of Economic Research.